 If I had to pick my favorite training type, it would definitely be strength training, but one of my favorite ways to lift weights is with bursts of intense output in between sets that drive up the sweat factor even more.
 This upper body workout weaves cardio kickboxing intervals in between strength sets, for a workout that challenges muscle and endurance.

 Need help building a workout program?
-Check out 4 Week FB Sweat, our flexible program that lets you choose 30 or 50 minutes a day.
+Check out FB Sweat, our flexible program that lets you choose 30 or 50 minutes a day, or FB Blend, which also allows you to choose the length of your workout every day, either 35 or 55 mintues.

 Ways to get the most out of this workout: